Adbhavna1369/PKS1510_modelling/README.md

 # PKS1510_modelling
 Code using `agnpy` for the modelling the FSRQ PKS 1510-1019

-##IMP
-Refer to Jupyter Notebooks for the MCMC implementation to the datasets using gammapy.
+Refer to Jupyter Notebooks for the MCMC implementation to datasets using gammapy.
 Use the method below when implementing with sherpa.

 ## Basic usage
 Basic functionalities are wrapped via [click](https://click.palletsprojects.com/en/8.0.x/).